I know you’ll agree with me when I say this:

 4. Bay Count

 The bay count of a NAS refers to how many disk drives it can store.
 The maximum storage capacity for any network attached storage depends on two things: the number of bays and the capacity of the hard drive disks.

 5. Redundant Array of Independent Disks

 If you work in manufacturing or resource management, you are probably familiar with the idea of redundant systems.
 Redundancy provides a backup in the case of systems failure, like a generator during a power outage.
-Although redundancy is not always beneficial in manufacturing, redundant disks, or RAID, protects date stored on your network attached storage and speed up your system.
+Although redundancy is not always beneficial in manufacturing, redundant disks, or RAID but protects data stored on your network attached storage and speeds up your system.